geoffyuen/hotplate-edge/README.md

-# A website project boillerplate
+# A website project boilerplate

 Features: